Get a free consultation

 Next Steps

-- Be absolutely clear on the intent of your talk.
+1. Be absolutely clear on the objective of your presentation.

 Summary: Your presentation needs a take-away message.
 This means one simple message so when someone asks “What was that talk about?” a listener can confidently answer.

-What typically goes wrong: Many presentations have titles such as:
+What might go wrong: Many presentations have titles such as:

 These are all topics, not messages